tiltowait/oregon-by-night/docs/house-rules.md

 **Path of the Focused Mind and Directing Ahriman’s Lance** do not apply to Reflexive Rolls.

+<u>**All Mind and Emotional Control Disciplines:** This includes Presence, Dominate, and all similar effects.
+It is important to realize that when you fall under these effects, your character does not realize it, as this would make useless the powers themselves.
+In no way shall a Characrer express that their hand is being forced, but instead, there shall be a focus on internalizing the effects, as though they arise from within the Self.
+Failure to do this will be considered metagaming.</u>

 ### 16. Minor Adjudications
 Where the RAW contradicts itself, the Administrator will make a ruling and add it to this lexicon: